AlexandrePoisson/Dooble-Detector/README.md

 ### Note: Issue with zsh on MAC Catalina
-When executing the following command, zsh gives a no matches found
+When executing the following command, zsh gives a no matches found:

 	grep "fromag" -f *.xml
 	zsh: no matches found: *.xml
 To fix

 	setopt nonomatch

 Then to find bad labels

 	grep 'fromag' ../dooble_pics/train/*.xml
 and then you fix it